thephpleague/omnipay-sagepay/README.md

 The `encryptionKey` is generated in "My Sage Pay" when logged in as the administrator.

-Note that this gateway will assume all inout data (names, addresses etc.) are UTF-8 encoded.
+Note that this gateway will assume all input data (names, addresses etc.) are UTF-8 encoded.
 It will then recode the data to ISO8859-1 before encrypting it for the gateway, as the gateway strictly accepts ISO8859-1 only, regardless of what encoding is